2016 United States presidential election in Washington (state)

-The 2016 United States presidential election in Washington took place on November 8, 2016 as part of the 2016 United States presidential election.
+The 2016 United States presidential election in Washington took place on November 8, 2016, as part of the 2016 United States presidential election.
 Washington was won by Hillary Clinton, who won the state with 52.54% of the vote over Donald Trump's 36.83%, a margin of 15.71%.
 All of the state's 12 electoral votes were assigned to Clinton, though four defected.
 Trump prevailed in the presidential election nationally.

-In the presidential primaries, Washington voters chose Republican Party's nominee; the Democratic Party used the caucus system, and Green Party nominee was chosen in a convention.
-Hillary Clinton won the election in Washington with 52.5 percent of the vote, a reduced percentage from President Obama in 2012, though due to Trump receiving an even greater drop in percentage compared with Mitt Romney, Washington was among 11 states where Clinton improved on Obama's margin of victory.
-This was the first presidential election in which the Republican Party won Grays Harbor and Pacific Counties since 1928 and 1952 respectively.
-It was also the first time the GOP had won Cowlitz County since Ronald Reagan in 1980, and the first Republican win in Mason County since Reagan in 1984.
-On the other hand, Trump became the first Republican to win the White House without carrying Whitman County since William McKinley in 1900.
+In the presidential primaries, Washington voters chose the Republican Party's nominee; the Democratic Party used the caucus system, and the Green Party's nominee was chosen in a convention.
+Although Clinton's 52.5% percent of the vote was a reduction from Barack Obama's 56.2% in 2012, Trump receiving an even greater drop in percentage compared to Mitt Romney's 41.3% made Washington one of 11 states (along with the District of Columbia) where Clinton improved upon Obama's margin of victory.
+This was the first presidential election in which the Republican Party won Grays Harbor and Pacific counties since 1928 and 1952, respectively.

-Despite Clinton's victory, four Democratic electors defected.
-Three voted for Colin Powell, making him the first African-American Republican to receive electoral votes, while a Native American activist cast his vote for Faith Spotted Eagle, making her the first Native American to receive an electoral vote for president.
-Powell became the first Republican to receive electoral votes from Washington state since Ronald Reagan in 1984.
-However, overall it was the eighth consecutive election in which Washington voted Democratic, and the twelfth in a row in which it voted the same way as neighboring Oregon.
+This election was also the first time that the Republican Party had won Cowlitz County since 1980, and the first time they had won Mason County since 1984.
+Additionally, Trump became the first Republican ever to win the White House without carrying Island County, as well as the first to do so without carrying Whitman County since William McKinley in 1900.
+Despite Clinton's victory, four Democratic electors defected: Three voted for former U.S. secretary of state Colin Powell, making him the first African-American Republican to receive electoral votes, while Native American activist Robert Satiacum Jr. cast his vote for fellow activist Faith Spotted Eagle, making her the first Native American to receive an electoral vote for president.

 Primaries and Caucuses

 Washington has voted for the Democratic candidate in every presidential election since 1988.
 While the state's Senate was majority Republican in 2016, both of Washington's United States Senators are Democrats, as well as a majority of the state's U.S. House delegation.
-Barack Obama defeated John McCain by 17.08% in 2008 and Mitt Romney by 14.87% in 2012.
+Barack Obama defeated John McCain by 17.18% in 2008 and Mitt Romney by 14.87% in 2012.